praveenck/docs/content/index.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For reference, you can review the product service calls declaration here: [Product Service Calls Declaration][3]
+To see a fuller example, review the Product service calls declaration here:
+[Product Service Calls Declaration][3]

-Once you have declared the service calls, you need to invoke these service calls for corresponding templates in layout.xml.
+Once you have declared a service call in service-calls.xml, you bind it with
+your extension's template in layout.xml.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~